xnyan/domino/README.md

 /azure has scripts of using Azure CLI to create a clueter on Azure.

 /exp-azure has the scripts to repeat the experiments on Azure in the Domino paper.

+/trace has the scripts (/trace/azure/fig) to generate the figures about inter-region latency on Azure in the paper based on the collected data traces.
+It also has the source code and the scripts (/trace/azure) for collecting the inter-region latency.

 ## Experiments on Azure